-One company I've had the privilege to provide Strategic Brand and Creative Direction to were Land of Nod, a Crate&Barrel Company.
-I recently (well yesterday) interviewed Michelle Kohanzo, who is now their Managing Director, and asked her about this "law of attraction" I write about in my upcoming book.
+One company I’ve had the privilege to provide Strategic Brand and Creative Direction to were Land of Nod, a Crate&Barrel Company.
+I recently (well yesterday) interviewed Michelle Kohanzo, who is now their Managing Director, and asked her about this “law of attraction” I write about in my upcoming book.
 I thought she was a perfect candidate to talk about this subject since she was someone who has been on Land of Nod since the beginning.
-For more about the subject of "laws of attraction" (Like Forces Attract, Chapter ?) you'll just need to wait till the book comes out.
+For more about the topic of “laws of attraction” (Like Forces Attract, Chapter ?), you’ll need to wait till the book comes out.

 Q: Michelle, you were there almost since the beginning.
 Can you tell me a little about that?